Sohan708/aibc_demo/README.md

 This system collects temperature data from D6T-44L-06 thermal sensors and forwards it to an external API server.
 The system consists of two main components:

-1. **C Program (Sensor Data Collector)**: Reads data from the thermal sensors and writes it to a named pipe.
+1. **C Program (Sensor Data Collector)**: Reads data from the thermal sensors and writes it to a file that acts as a data pipe.
-2. **Node.js Application (Data Forwarder)**: Reads data from the named pipe and forwards it to an API server.
+2. **Node.js Application (Data Forwarder)**: Reads data from the file in real-time and forwards it to an API server.

 ## Project Structure